marshallflax/vision/README.md

    Developers as Interchangeable Cogs
 ```

+---

-This essay is an attempt at cross-polination from the world of modern software development to the world of K-12 education.
+This essay is an attempt at cross-pollination from the world of modern software development to the world of K-12 education.
 Humanity has been seriously thinking about computation for at least a century, but the explosion over the past twenty years in the power and usability of the core tools used by software developers is quite extraordinary.
 I believe that some of these tools are now sufficiently mature and useful that they deserve to escape the narrow confines of IT and enter widespread use in education.
 These are transformative technologies and cannot just be dropped into existing educational structures, but I believe that they are consistent with and amplify the best currents in modern educational practices.

+---

 ## Transformative technologies